PDK1744/moodlet/README.md

 # Moodlet

 Moodlet is a web application that allows users to track their daily mood.
 With a simple and intuitive interface, users can easily log their emotions and monitor their mental well-being over time.
+Give it a shot at https://moodlet.netlify.app/

 ## Features
 Track your daily mood with a simple and easy-to-use interface